 Planning your vegetable garden is easier than it sounds, and saves you time and money when planting your garden.
 Vegetables grow in different conditions, and therefore, different seasons, making it important to plant your veggies at the proper time.

 Common Cool Season Veggies

-When planning your vegetable garden for Spring, start with some cool season vegetables.
+When planning your vegetable garden for Spring, start with some cool-season vegetables.
 Planting these before your warmer season veggies allows you to have tasty vegetables as early as March, well before Summer favorites such as tomatoes, peppers, and squash.
-Cool season veggies can range from root vegetables to leafy greens.
-You can pick these up from your local garden center as starts or grow them from seed.
+Cool-season veggies can range from root vegetables to leafy greens.
+You can pick these up from your local garden center as start or grow them from seed.